giorgiofacelli/MPNN_2D_bosons/README.md

 - In **deepset_model.py** is a simpler deep-NN model,
 - In **distances.py** are defined some useful functions to compute distances amongst particles,
 - In **stats.py** functions for post-training analysis  of the system.
 For example, the readial correlation function is included,
+- In "runfile.run" is an example of how to run everything on the EPFL HPC cluster
 - In the *latex* folder I included my final report on the project, as well as some slides explaining the main ideas,
-- In the *log_files* folder I included the data used to reproduce the results shown in the report.
+- In the *log_files* folder I included the data used to reproduce the results shown in the report,